abrick1509/CppND-capstone-project/README.md

 - ```snake.cpp::GetAllOccupiedCells::82```
 - ```snake.cpp::InCollision::94```

+**2. The project reads data from a file and process the data, or the program writes data to a file.**

+The following files are writing data to a file:
+- ```logger.h::LogMessage::31```

-**2. The project accepts user input and processes the input.**
+**3. The project accepts user input and processes the input.**

-The following functions are querying and processing user input>
+The following functions are querying and processing user input:
 - ```prompt.cpp::QueryForNumberOfPlayers::10```
 - ```prompt.cpp:ShowFinalScore::66```

 ### Object Oriented Programming

-**3. The project uses Object Oriented Programming techniques..**
+**4. The project uses Object Oriented Programming techniques.**

 The following members/functions have been extended with additional attributes and methods:
 - ```game.h::snakes::23```